BxNxM/micrOS/README.md

 > Note: The main purpose to install micropython on the board and put all micrOS resources from micrOS/mpy-MicrOS to the board.

-1. Clone **micrOS** repo:
+### 1. Clone **micrOS** repo:

-Conations code for the supported boards for installation, the development, deployment and server tools, all written in python.
+Contains code for the supported boards for installation, the development, deployment and server tools, all written in python.

 ```
 git clone https://github.com/BxNxM/micrOs.git
 ```

-2. Download python 3.8
+### 2. Download python 3.8

 Link for python 3.8 [download](https://www.python.org/downloads/release/python-383/)

-3. Install serial driver for board connection via USB
+### 3. Install serial driver for board connection via USB

 	- For Windows (find in the cloned repo, micrOS folder)